tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	    def __str__(self):
 	        return self.name

+Don't forget to add in the following `import` at the top of the module, either.

+{lang="python",linenos=off}
+	from django.template.defaultfilters import slugify

 The overriden `save()` method is relatively straightforward to understand.
 When called, the `slug` field is set by using the output of the `slugify()` function as the new field's value.
 Once set, the overriden `save()` method then calls the parent (or `super`) `save()` method defined in the base `django.db.models.Model` class.
 It is this call that performs the necessary logic to save the updated instance to the correct database table.